 Statements beginning with dollar signs ($

-sets the default value for these variables.
-Variables set this way are global
+script sets the default value for these variables.
+Variables set this

 default tomato = 0